-Focused on ensuring that Novato residents experience inclusion, connection and participation by engaging in a multi-generational and diverse community, Novato Age-Friendly aims to connect older adults to our thriving city network.
+Focused on ensuring that Novato residents experience inclusion, connection, and participation by engaging in a multi-generational and diverse community, Novato Age-Friendly aims to connect older adults to our thriving city network.
 The age-friendly initiative helps to ensure that Novato continues to be a great place to grow up and grow older.
 The Novato Age-Friendly Task Force worked with city planners to include provisions that promote age-friendly concepts in Novato’s General Plan 2035.
-For more information, please contact Info@NovatoAgeFriendly.org or visit www.NovatoAgeFriendly.org.
+For more information, please contact Info@NovatoAgeFriendly.org.

-Having joined the global network in 2018 and beginning the strategic planning process, the task force is looking for residents interested in building a safe, livable community.
-For more information or to be part of the process, contact Teri Dowling at email@example.com
+Having joined the global network in 2018 and completed the strategic planning process, the Ross Age Friendly Taskforce has held many social gatherings and educational events to build community and connections.
+The Taskforce also works actively with other Ross community organizations and schools to build and enhance multi-intergenerational activities and events that help to build a livable community.
+For more information or to be part of Age Friendly Ross, contact Teri Dowling at firstname.lastname@example.org.

 Age-Friendly San Anselmo